 What Automakers Are Doing

-Also, several companies took the initiative to use social media like Facebook and Twitter to increase awareness and invite customers to bring in their cars.
-Some even distributed flyers as a means to educate people of the growing problem.
+Several companies took the initiative to social media like Facebook and Twitter to increase awareness and invite customers to bring in their cars.
+Some even distributed flyers as a means to educate people about the growing problem.

 Below is a list of car manufacturers reported to have been affected by the recall.